-• This event has three parts: pre-judged, preliminary presentation (interview), and final presentation (interview).
-If there are less than 15 competitors registered, the presentation component will proceed directly to the final presentation round.

-- The selected job must be one for which the competitor is now qualified or will be qualified for at the completion of the current school year.
+- This event has three parts: pre-judged, preliminary presentation (interview), and final presentation (interview).
+If there are less than 15 competitors registered, the presentation component will proceed directly to the final presentation round. - The selected job must be one for which the competitor is now qualified or will be qualified for at the completion of the current school year.
 It may be a part-time, internship, or full-time job.
-Competitors will apply for a position at a company of their choice. - Pre-judged Materials - Submission Deadline: A PDF of the cover letter and resume must be uploaded in the conference registration system by May 7, 2024. - Cover Letter Specifics - Not to exceed one page. - Resume Specifics - Not to exceed two pages. - Highlight the competitor's work, work-based learning and volunteer experience. - Photographs are not allowed. - Competitors must prepare resume & cover letter.
+Competitors will apply for a position at a company of their choice. - Pre-judged Materials - Submission Deadline: A PDF of the cover letter and resume must be uploaded in the conference registration system by April 22, 2025. - Cover Letter Specifics - Not to exceed one page. - Resume Specifics - Not to exceed two pages. - Highlight the competitor's education, activities, awards/honors, and work/volunteer experience. - Photographs are not allowed. - Competitors must prepare resume & cover letter.
 Advisers and others are not permitted to write the resumes & cover letters.
-Resumes and cover letters must be original, current, and not submitted for a previous NLC. - Pages must be formatted to fit on 8 1⁄2" x 11" paper. - The pre-judge materials are pre-judged before the NLC. - Pre-judged materials will not be returned. - Preliminary Presentation The Interview - Interview Time: 10 minutes (one-minute warning) - o Internet Access: Not provided - The presentation (interview) is judged at the NLC.
+Resumes and cover letters must be original, current, and not submitted for a previous NLC. - o Restricted Items: QR codes cannot be included in the cover letter or resume. - Pages must be formatted to fit on 8 1⁄2" x 11" paper. - o The pre-judge materials are judged before the NLC. - Pre-judged materials will not be returned.

+- Preliminary Presentation The Interview - Interview Time: 10 minutes (one-minute warning) - Internet Access: Not provided - The presentation (interview) is judged at the NLC.
 Preliminary presentations are not open to conference attendees.
-The presentation will take place in a large, open area. - Competitors/teams are randomly assigned to sections. - No materials can be brought to the interview. - Final Presentation The Interview - Interview Time: 10 minutes (one-minute warning) - Internet Access: Not provided - An equal number of competitors from each section in the preliminary round will advance to the final round. - Final presentations are not open to conference attendees.
+The presentation will take place in a large, open area. - Competitors are randomly assigned to sections. - No materials can be brought to the interview. - Final Presentation The Interview - o Interview Time: 10 minutes (one-minute warning) - Internet Access: Not provided - An equal number of top scoring competitors from each section in the preliminary round will advance to the final round. - Final presentations are not open to conference attendees.
 The presentation will take place in a large, open area. - No materials can be brought to the interview.

-- The normalized pre-judge scores and preliminary presentation (interview) scores will be added together to determine the finalists. - The final presentation (interview) score determines the top winners. - If only one section, the pre-judge score will be added to the final presentation score to determine the winners. - Pre-judge scores will be used to break a tie.
+- The normalized pre-judge scores and preliminary presentation (interview) scores will be added together to determine the finalists. - The final presentation (interview) score determines the top winners. - If only one section, the pre-judge score will be added to the final presentation score to determine the winners. - Pre-judge scores will be used to break a tie. - All announced results are final upon the conclusion of the National Leadership Conference.

-• FBLA meets the criteria specified in the Americans with Disabilities Act for all competitors with accommodations submitted through the conference registration system by the registration deadline.
+FBLA meets the criteria specified in the Americans with Disabilities Act for all competitors with accommodations submitted through the conference registration system by the registration deadline.